GeorgeStrakhov/hungryfools.dev/docs/LEGAL-PRIVACY.md

 ### 3) Consent (Cookies/Tracking)

-- Implement a cookie banner and consent management:
+- Implement a simplified cookie consent model:
-  - Default to functional cookies only; block analytics until user consents.
-  - Provide a persistent settings UI to revoke/change consent.
+  - Cookies are required for service functionality and analytics.
+  - Clear consent banner with "Accept to Continue" approach.
-  - Store consent state (local storage or cookie) and respect Do Not Track.
+  - Store consent state in cookies; analytics blocked until consent given.
+  - No decline option - users who don't consent cannot use the service.

 ### 4) Privacy Policy & Terms of Service